unlock-protocol/docs/docs/governance/grants-bounties/udt-grantee-handbook.md

 Upon completion of the grant work, Unlock will ask you to complete a grant retrospective form with feedback and learnings, as well as submit a demonstration video, a link to a live (production) implementation for review, and other completion items.
 If all in-scope items have been completed, the project is live, and the grant retrospective has been submitted, the grant payout will be initiated.

 ## Grant Payments
 Grant payouts are paid using UDT on the Polygon network.
-Grant payouts are delivered over a **one year vesting period** that begins vesting on the date of the grant application.
+Grant payouts are delivered over a **one year vesting period** that begins vesting on the date of the grant application approval.
 When the grant work is completed, submitted, and approved, a first partial grant payout will be done by way of a "catchup" to the date of grant completion from the original grant submission date.
-The unvested balance left will be sent over incrementally between the grant completion date and one year from the grant date as it vests.
+The unvested balance left will be streamed between the grant completion date and one year from the grant date as it vests.

 Note: If the work of the grant has not been completed and delivered by one year after the grant date, it is assumed the grant has been abandoned.